 For most engineering decisions, a standard can be followed to ensure an application is installed and works correctly.
 Many of these standards and processes have existed for some time, allowing engineers to learn basic skills through training.
 IIoT has led to the creation of many new innovative technologies, which at present do not have standards that can be easily followed.
 It is in situations like this that sharing and promoting design best practice is important.

-Design Best Practice website and associated forum were established by a network of companies that seek to improve design and safety by openly sharing information to help promote safe practices and reduce risks during construction.
+In 2004, Design Best Practice website and associated forum were established by a network of companies that seek to improve design and safety by openly sharing information to help promote safe practices and reduce risks during construction.
 Boulting were one of the founder members and are an ongoing active member of Design Best Practice.
 The website encourages the sharing of case studies, observations and provides a forum where design engineers can discuss issues they have faced and more importantly, how they overcame them.
 The website is endorsed by the HSE and is a great source of knowledge for design and construction best practices

 Benefiting the customer

 Professional registration and accreditation not only improves career prospects for the individual but also and increases technical credibility for the employer, it also brings benefits to the customer.